stackbit-projects/fierce-iron-3aaa9/src/pages/contact.md

 template: contact
 ---
 > "Our startiges to enhance our buiseness is to establish good relationship with our customers and listen to them"

+We can maintain realtionship by following these ways: -

+1) Be loyal in quality of clothes.

+2) We will listen their problems or pain so that we can mitigate their problems.

+3) Design clothes according to their requirements.

+4) provide service on time.

+5)Make a regular communication with valuable customers.

+6)Offer gifts with clothes on special occasions to regular customers.

+7)Ask them for feedback about service.

         Fill the form below to get in touch with our team.